Linear Optics#

 where \(\rho_f\) is the free charge density and \(\mathbf{J}_f\) is the free current density.

-The auxiliary fields \(\mathbf{D}\) and \(\mathbf{H}\), the electric displacement and magnetic field, are typically defined in terms of externally applied \(\mathbf{E}\) and \(\mathbf{B}\) fields and the electric \(\left(\mathbf{P}\right)\) and magnetic \(\left(\mathbf{M}\right)\) polarization, which are themselves functions of the \(\mathbf{E}\) and \(\mathbf{B}\) fields:
+The auxiliary fields \(\mathbf{D}\) and \(\mathbf{H}\), the electric displacement and magnetic field, are typically defined in terms of externally applied \(\mathbf{E}\) and \(\mathbf{B}\) fields and an electric \(\left(\mathbf{P}\right)\) and magnetic \(\left(\mathbf{M}\right)\) polarization.
+These polarizations are themselves functions of the \(\mathbf{E}\) and \(\mathbf{B}\) fields:

 \[\begin{split}\begin{align} \mathbf{D} &= \epsilon_0 \mathbf{E} + \mathbf{P}\!\left[\mathbf{E}, \mathbf{B}\right] \\ \mathbf{H} &= \frac{1}{\mu_0} \mathbf{B} - \mathbf{M}\!\left[\mathbf{E}, \mathbf{B}\right] \end{align}\end{split}\]